Full-Spectrum EV Platform. Precision Biomanufacturing from Source to Specification.

 What Are Extracellular Vesicles (EVs / Exosomes)?

 Extracellular vesicles (EVs/exosomes) are nanoscale, membrane-bound particles naturally released by virtually all cell types as part of normal cellular communication.
-They range from approximately 30 to 200 nm in diameter and carry a complex molecular cargo — including proteins, lipids, nucleic acids (such as miRNA and mRNA), and bioactive signaling molecules.
+Per MISEV2023, they range from approximately 30 to 1000 nm in diameter — though EV populations are inherently heterogeneous, and a high-quality preparation will cluster around a defined size peak, typically 30–200 nm — referring to small EVs.
+They carry a complex molecular cargo — including proteins, lipids, nucleic acids (such as miRNA and mRNA), and bioactive signaling molecules.

 EVs function as endogenous intercellular messengers: they are taken up by recipient cells, where their cargo can modulate gene expression, influence inflammatory signaling, and support cellular repair mechanisms.
 This biological activity makes EVs an area of substantial scientific and commercial interest across medicine and consumer health.

-In skin biology specifically, EVs derived from botanical sources have been shown in the peer-reviewed literature to support antioxidant defenses, attenuate inflammatory pathways, and contribute to regenerative signaling in keratinocyte and fibroblast populations.
-No therapeutic claims are made — the mPDEV Serum is a cosmetic product.
+In skin biology specifically, EVs derived from botanical sources have been studied in the peer-reviewed literature for their potential role in supporting antioxidant activity and skin-conditioning properties in keratinocyte and fibroblast populations.
+The mPDEV Serum is a cosmetic product — no drug or therapeutic claims are made.

 Note: The term "exosome" is colloquially used in the broader market but is not precise under current ISEV/MISEV2023 guidelines, which recommend "extracellular vesicle" (EV) as the primary scientific descriptor unless intracellular endosomal origin is experimentally confirmed.
 BioThera uses "EV" as its primary scientific term throughout all materials.